-While it isn't quite embedded processing as it were, you will find Linux distributions that focus on providing a router appliance.
+While it isn't quite embedded processing, you will find Linux distributions that focus on providing a router appliance.
 From there, you can get into many more interesting issues such as VLANs, CIDR addressing, and a more in-depth study of routing protocols.